IvanSilve/react-redux-apps/README.md

 Simple calculator with graphic interface.

 You can write numbers in input from your keyboard.
 And you can make several pushes on the button equal.
-And it's work well.
-But there are still some bugs, such as you can't write zero after dot.

 ## -   Weather app made with React, Redux, react-redux